chriswailes/RLTK/README.md

 * **Parser Serialization** - RLTK parsers can be serialized and saved after they are generated for faster loading the next time they are required.

-* **Error Productions** - RLKT parsers can use error productions to recover from, and report on, errors.
+* **Error Productions** - RLTK parsers can use error productions to recover from, and report on, errors.

 * **Fast Prototyping** - If you need to change your lexer/parser you don't have to re-run the lexer and parser generation tools, simply make the changes and be on your way.